Shopify Starter vs Basic (2026) — Which Plan is Right for You?

 Our new store builder finder tool helps you find the right ecommerce platform for your needs.
 Simply answer a few questions about your requirements and get a personalized recommendation that’s right for you.

-Reasons to use the Basic plan
+Reasons to use the Basic plan over Shopify Starter

-1. It lets you build a fully-functional store
+1. It lets you build a fully functional store

 Although Shopify’s Starter plan technically lets you create a storefront (via its ‘Spotlight’ theme), this is extremely basic in nature, and there are barely any customization options available for it.
 All you get on it are product pages and a checkout.